nirryde/nirryde.github.io/_posts/2020-10-17-The Problem of t-tests (with Unequal Variances).md

 $$df = \frac{1}{\frac{c^2}{n-1}+\frac{1-c^2}{m-1}}$$

 Where $$c$$ is a function of $$s_x, s_y, n, m$$.
 Welch’s degree of freedom is typically not an integer so in practice the degrees of freedom are rounded down to the closest integer.
+It is worth mentioning that Welch's degree of freedom is random since $c$ depends on the realized sample data.
 Welch’s solution is simple and utilizes sufficient statistics which explain the popularity of the method.
 However, it is still not an exact solution as demonstrated in the next section.

 Simulation Time